Tensor Products of Quiver Bundles: Introduction

+\textbf{Funding.} This work was supported by Fundação para a Ciência e a Tecnologia, I.P. [grant UI/BD/154369/2023]; and partially supported by Centro de Matemática da Universidade do Porto [grants UIDB/00144/2020, UIDP/00144/2020].

-\textbf{Acknowledgements.} I am deeply grateful with my adivsor, Peter B. Gothen, for introducing me to the topic, for stimulating conversations and for his help on more than one technical aspect of this work.
+\textbf{Acknowledgements.} I am deeply grateful with my adivsor, Prof. Peter B. Gothen, for introducing me to the topic, for stimulating conversations and for his help on more than one technical aspect of this work.
 Also, Veronica Calvo deserves a mention for her help on the proof of Lemma \ref{algebraicMorphismFromJordanQuivers}.
-My research is supported by FCT-Fundação para a Ciência e a Tecnologia, I.P., under the grant UI/BD/154369/2023 and partially supported by CMUP under the projects with reference UIDB/00144/2020 and UIDP/00144/2020 all funded by FCT with national funds.